 A clause of early termination is part of a lease agreement where a landlord agrees to allow a tenant to terminate the agreement at any point in time.

-What to Include in a Lease Clause for Early Termination?
+What to Include in an Early Termination Clause

-Other standard elements that should be captured in the lease agreement include:
+Other standard elements that should be captured include:

 Minimum notice

-The early termination lease clause should include the minimum notice period to be invoked.
-This is the amount of notice a tenant needs to give before giving an early termination notice.
-As a landlord, you would want to ensure that your tenants give at least 30-60 days’ notice before they can terminate their lease agreement so that you have enough time to find a new tenant and sign a new lease agreement with them.
+The clause should include the minimum notice period to be invoked.
+This is the amount of time a tenant needs to provide notice before submitting an early termination notice.
+As a landlord, you would want to ensure that your tenants give at least 30-60 days’ notice before they can end their agreement so that you have enough time to find a new tenant.

 Written notice

-The tenant should be required to give a written notice to terminate their lease agreement.
+The tenant should be required to give written notice to terminate their agreement.
 This could include an email, letter, or postcard and should be clearly stated in the lease agreement.
-In addition, the tenant should sign the notice and include their current address and billing information.
+In addition, the tenant should also include their current address and billing information.

 Fees